1902, two years after the Village of Danvers was incorporated, the

 After Mr. Connolly's untimely death following a tornado in August 1928, his son, Daniel L. Connolly assumed management of the bank.
 Under his careful guidance the bank survived the "bank holiday" and severe depression on the early '30's without financial loss to bank depositors.

 By 1956 the bank reached a $1,500,000 deposit mark and outgrew their facilities.
 A modern one-story brick building was built and occupied by the bank in the fall of 1957.
-Again, in 1979, the bank moved to a new facility in Danvers, which now is the main office of the bank.
+Again, in 1979, the bank moved to a new facility in Danvers, which served as the main office of the bank until 2012.

 Upon the death of D.L.
 Connolly in 1960, his son, Thomas C. Connolly, became chief executive officer of the bank and served in that capacity until his death in 2009.
 Tom's son, John D. Connolly, joined the bank in 1980 after some years of experience at the First State Bank of Lakefield and now serves as President and CEO of the bank.

-In July of 1999, the bank opened its new, branch facility in Benson geared to meet the technological challenges of the 21 century.
-July 16, 2002 marked
+In July of 1999, the bank opened a new facility in Benson geared to meet the technological challenges of the 21 century.
+2002 marked

 a full century of continuous financial service to the community by four generations of the Connolly family.

 Our customers continue to receive the same excellent service they have for over a century.
 Our bank staff looks forward to many more years of progress and service to the community.
 Please see us at the bank in Benson for all your banking needs.